Image optimization is important. Why?

 Google estimates that 50% of today’s online marketplace is driven by image content.
 More than ever people are relying on image search results to answer their questions or to search for new ideas.

+Image optimization is one of the basic SEO tips for beginners and an integral part of page speed optimization.
 Although image optimization for SEO can seem tedious the costs of not optimizing your images is substantial.
-You risk getting lost in cyberspace without proper image file naming, sizing and labeling.
+You risk having slow loading pages or getting lost in cyberspace without proper image file naming, sizing, and labeling.

 To your visitors your images are worth a thousand words but to the search engines they are worth nothing without the words that describe them.
 Unfortunately those who make the mistake of replacing words with images on their website are being lost in cyberspace.